 Remuneration policy and Board evaluation

-Familiarisation programmes for the Independent Directors
+Familiarisation programmes for Independent Directors

-5. Particulars of contracts and related party transactions
+5. Particulars of contracts and Related party transactions

-In line with the requirements of the Companies Act 2013 and Listing Obligations andDisclosures Regulations 2015 (LODR) your company has formulated a policy on Related Party Transactions.
-All related party transactions that are entered during the year endedwere on arm's length basis and were in ordinary course of business.
-There were nomaterially significant related party transactions made with the promoters directors orkey managerial personnel that may have a potential conflict of interest of your company atlarge.
-The Policy of related party transactions can be accessedon the company's website:https://india-pharma.gsk.com/en-in/investors/shareholder-information/policies.
+In line with the requirements of the Companies Act 2013 and LODR your Company hasformulated a policy on Related Party Transactions.
+All related party transactions enteredduring the year were on an arm's length' basis and were in the ordinary courseof business'.
+There were no materially significant party transactions made with thePromoters Directors or Key Managerial Personnel which may have a potential conflict ofinterest of the Company at large.
+The Policy of related party transactions can be accessedon the company's website(https://india-pharma.gsk.com/en-in/investors/shareholder-information/policies/).